-How Do I Use Father’s Durable Power of Attorney to Access Online Accounts?
+How Do I Use Father’s Durable Power of Attorney to Access On-line Accounts?

 I have a durable power of attorney for my father who now has dementia.
-Does that mean I can go online as him to, for instance, manage his account with Social Security, read medical notes, or manage his finances, or do I need to contact each institution with their forms and a copy of the durable power of attorney?
+Does that mean I can go on-line as him to, for instance, manage his account with Social Security, read medical notes, or manage his finances, or do I need to contact each institution with their forms and a copy of the durable power of attorney?
 (It is meaningless to have a person with dementia sign permission when you already have durable power of attorney, but that is what a lot of the institutions ask for.)

 Social Security and medical records are a bit of an anomaly.
 Powers of attorney are authorized under state law and thus do not apply to Social Security, which is a federal program.
 Instead, the Social Security Administration requires people acting for others to apply to become representative payees.
 Medical records are covered by the Health Information Portability and Accountability Act, better known as “HIPAA.”
 This also places the release of medical information under federal law, but some durable powers of attorney and most health care proxies or health care durable powers of attorney include a release that satisfies the HIPAA requirements.
 So, your father’s durable power of attorney may or may not authorize your access to his medical information.